BigPolarBear1/factorization/README.md

 If it still doesn't work, then it is time to start investigating using higher degree polynomials and how we can sieve more effectively with those.

+Update: Some pretty bad headache right now.
+I'll figure it out tomorrow.
+I'm fairly sure I can use these binomial expansions to eliminate incorrect solutions mod p and build up a solution in the integers that way.
+I see a way to potentially do it.
+If at all possible...
+I'll know tomorrow fur sure.
+Today was just a wasted day, just couldn't focus.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>